 Capture the following observations in the TR.
 Editorial modifications and changes to references can be made when capturing the observations in the TR.

-It was observed that amount of specification effort increases with the number of numerologies enabled and supported for 52.6 GHz to 71 GHz frequency.
+It was observed that amount of specification effort increases with the number of new numerologies enabled and supported for 52.6 GHz to 71 GHz frequency.

 In order to minimize specification effort while maximizing supported use cases and deployment scenarios applicable for 52.6 GHz to 71 GHz frequency, It is recommended to support 120 kHz subcarrier spacing with normal CP length, and at least one more subcarrier spacing.
 It is recommended to consider supporting at most up to three subcarrier spacings, including 120 kHz subcarrier spacing.
 Applicability of the supported subcarrier spacing to particular signals and channels should be further discussed in the corresponding WI phase.